-How does an LPA find an appraiser, a relocation agent or some other right of way professional?
-Answer: The PM can provide a list of right of way services consultants who perform and who are familiar with federal and state policies/guidelines.
+How does an LPA find an appraiser, a relocation agent or some other ROW professional?

+Answer: The BLP PM can provide a list of ROW services consultants who perform and who are familiar with federal and state policies/guidelines.

 Can an LPA use a local appraiser?